 The group used their connections to communicate about marches, Freedom Rides, and other progressive organizations.
 In 1977, the HWG was honored by the United Nations Society of Writers.
-In 1986, John O. Killens estimated that the Harlem Writers Guild members had produced more than 300 published works of fiction, non-fiction, poetry, plays, and screenplays.
+In 1986, John O. Killens estimated that the Harlem Writers Guild members had produced over 300 published fiction, non-fiction, poetry, plays, and screenplays.
 Several have received literary acclaim.
 The Harlem Writers Guild seeks to give African American writers a platform to present their art in its entirety without censoring their experience of being Black in the United States of America.
 In addition to publishing works, the Harlem Writers Guild also acts as an organization to promote social change and an entity that hosts events to celebrate and encourage its members.

 Harlem Writers Guild Press